Aid agencies say funding gap endangers Syrian refugees

 "We are so dangerously low on funding that we risk not being able to meet even the most basic survival needs of millions of people over the coming six months," the U.N.
 High Commissioner for Refugees Antonio Guterres said in the statement which represented more than 200 groups involved in the appeal.

-The refugee response plan is a $5.5 billion appeal, with $4.5 billion earmarked for U.N. agencies and non-governmental organisations.
+The refugee response plan is a $5.5 billion appeal, with $4.5 billion earmarked for U.N. agencies and non-governmental organizations.
 An additional $1 billion is intended to help regional countries hosting refugees.

 Of the money for the agencies and NGOs only $1.06 billion had been received by the end of May, leaving a $3.47 billion funding gap, the statement said.
 It did not specify which donors had failed to deliver on their pledges.